bhaveshpp9/golang-codes-newbies/index.md

     slice copying
     slice length
     slice with a default value
-    slices initialization
+    slices initialisation
     slices merging
     sorting of elements
     sum of elements
-    every() and some() fuctions
+    every() and some() functions
   Dictionaries
     Adding and removing of elements
     Amount of elements
     Checking of presence of a key
     Converting of a dictionary
     Default value
-    Dictionaries initialization
+    Dictionaries initialisation
     Dictionary merge
     filtering of elements
     get value by key